docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-forwarding/gmail-smtp.md

 !!! example "Configuration via ENV"

-    [Configure a relay host in DMS][docs::relay] to forward all your mail through GMAIL SMTP:
+    [Configure a relay host in DMS][docs::relay] to forward all your mail through:

     - `RELAY_HOST` should match your [SMTP Server Endpoint][gmail-smtp::relay-host].
     - `RELAY_PORT` should be set to [one of the supported Gmail SMTP ports][gmail-smtp::relay-port] (_eg: 587 for STARTTLS_).